Last Updated on

 - Backed by Redfield’s No Excuses Warranty

 To glass it up, there’s no complaints on the really cool TAC Battlefield 10X42 binocular.
 It’s a neat contraption that can offer a lot for the hunting crowd.
-It’s a disappointment though that the only bad thing to say about the Battlefield isn’t about the bino at all.
-A particular site with incorrect advertising info earned the Battlefield bino a bad rap for something that had nothing to do with its performance or product features.
+It’s a disappointment though that the only bad thing to say about the Battlefield isn’t about the binocular at all.
+A particular site with incorrect advertising info earned the Battlefield binocular a bad rap for something that had nothing to do with its performance or product features.
 Boo!

 If you don’t need the reticle, go with its identical counterpart the Rebel 10X42.
 It costs less because it lacks the TAC-MOA reticle if you’re not into all that jazz.
 It would be a shame to pass it up, because it’s definitely not as expensive as other reticle binoculars are.